vacp2p/vac.dev/contribute.md

 ## How to Contribute

-Get in touch with us
+Get in touch with us by
 [joining our Discord](https://discord.gg/PQFdubGt6d),
 [opening a thread in our forum](https://forum.vac.dev/), or [opening issues / PRs on GitHub](https://github.com/vacp2p).